-Asian shares higher after jobless data snaps Wall St rally

-Investors were awaiting more updates on the U.S. jobless situation Friday after unemployment data released overnight gave the S&P 500 its first loss in five days.

-A report showed that the number of U.S. workers filing for unemployment benefits eased for a ninth straight week though the total number of people getting benefits rose slightly.
-A drop in that number the week before had raised hopes that some companies were rehiring workers as the economy gains momentum after pandemic fighting shutdowns.
+World shares, Wall St futures advance ahead of US jobs data

+Fresh stimulus from the European Central Bank helped to soothe the sting from news that Germany’s economy is forecast to contract more than 7% this year and take two years to fully recover from the downturn brought on by the coronavirus pandemic.

-In Asia, hopes for a swift recovery from the downturn brought on by the coronavirus crisis have spurred strong gains this week.
+In Asia, hopes for a swift recovery helped spur strong gains this week.
+The Nikkei 225 index in Japan gained 0.7% to 22,863.73, its highest level close since late February.

 That appeared to have eased, at least temporarily, worries over recent efforts by Chinese leaders to exert more control over the former British colony.